-When it comes to law enforcement, technology can act as an added value to protect the officer and the community they serve.
-The demand for technology is seen in the state-issued mandates on body-worn and in-car video cameras across the country.
+When it comes to law enforcement technology can act as an added value to protect the officer and the community they serve.
+The demand for technology is seen in the state-issued mandates on body-worn and police in-car video cameras across the country.
 The mandates vary from state to state, although there will be an increase in legislation requiring police departments to implement body camera programs in the next few years.

 How can a Body Camera and In-Car Camera Mandate affect your agency?